mlswg/mls-architecture/draft-ietf-mls-architecture.md

-* In an MLS group using a Public Key Infrastructure (PKI) for authentication, the AS would comprise the certificate issuance and validation processes, both of which involve logic inside MLS clients as well as various existing PKI roles (ex: Certification Authorities).
+* In an MLS group using a Public Key Infrastructure (PKI) for authentication, the AS would comprise the certificate issuance and validation processes, both of which involve logic inside MLS clients as well as various existing PKI roles (e.g., Certification Authorities).

 It is important to note that the Authentication Service can be completely abstract in the case of a Service Provider which allows MLS